vuejs-br/snippets/router/use-multiple-files.md

-# Use multimple files in vue-router
+# Use multiple files in vue-router

 ```javascript